Identity Theft and Phishing

 If you unsure, call the business and talk to a manager about the contact if you are suspicious.
 Many online companies also have an e-mail account specifically for reporting fraud and phishing scams, and will request that you forward suspicious e-mail so they can use it to help fight identity theft.

 Spyware is another method of gathering personal information.
 Spyware programs can track keystrokes and browsing habits, which means a thief can use the tracking results to figure out the usernames, passwords, and access codes used on the computer being tracked.

-Visit these Web sites for more information on Identity Theft and how to keep your information safe:
+Visit these Web sites for more information on Identity Theft and Phishing and how to keep your information safe:

 - US Department of Justice Federal Trade Commission

 - Identity Theft Resource Center